werx/werx.github.io/packages/forms.md

     <li><a href="#installation">Installation</a></li>
 </ul>

+## About
+I've never found form libraries terribly useful.
+In my experience, they either work only for the most simple forms, or end up being way more difficult to use than just writing the HTML by hand.

+That said, I do need some really basic form helpers to easily pre-populate form fields (like from previous POST to correct errors or from a database) and build drop down boxes.

+The primary goal of this library is to solve those 2 problems in a way I don't hate.
+If I can make some more robust form helpers that don't get in my way while I'm at it, all the better.

+This library provides helpers for setting default values in otherwise static html form elements as well as an input builder for dynamically creating form elements.

-All examples below assume you are using the Composer Autoloader and have imported the correct namespace.
+> All examples below assume you are using the Composer Autoloader and have imported the correct namespace.

 ``` php
 use werx\Forms\Form;